morey-tech/managed-argocd-lab-template/README.md

 7. Paste and run the command against the cluster.

-  This will create the `akuity` namespace and deploy the resources for the Akuity Agent.
+  The command will create the `akuity` namespace and deploy the resources for the Akuity Agent.

 8. Check the pods in the `akuity` namespace.
 Wait for the `Running` status on all pods (approx. 1 minute).
    ```